Phonicmas/BiotechExpansionWarhammer40k/README.md

 5. Larraman's Organ
     *Multiplies healing factor by 5.
     *Possesses the superclotting ability, closing wounds fast.
-    *Grant the ability to heal a wound on yourself - ONGOING
 6. Catalepsean Node
     *Reduce sleep needed by 75%.
     -Add ability that fills sleep bar a bit.